 Yes, you can sue if you slip and fall in a store in Georgia.
 This is true for customers and anyone else in the store.
-And, in many cases, an actual lawsuit won’t be necessary—you can often recover money for your injuries simply with an insurance claim against the store’s liability insurance.

 However, there are limits.
 Whether you can recover money will depend a lot on how the slip and fall accident happened.
+Our lawyers explain how filing a claim works and the types of damages for which you can win a settlement.

 - There was a dangerous situation in the store that caused you to slip